miguelmota/miguelmota.github.io/blog/_posts/2016-01-27-getting-started-with-service-workers.md

 ## Conclusion

 Service workers give you granular control over caching, the ability to hijack requests, and notify clients with messages.
 Hope you found this guide useful.
-Check out the example code on github at [miguelmota/service-worker-example](https://github.com/miguelmota/service-worker-example).
+Check out the full example code on github at [miguelmota/service-worker-example](https://github.com/miguelmota/service-worker-example).